garagehive/garagehive.github.io/docs/garagehive-modern-action-bar.md

    ![](media/garagehive-modern-action-bar5.png)

-### 4. Presentation Document Pages in a Pinned State by Default
+### 4. Presentation of Document Pages in a Pinned State by Default
 The action bar at the top of pages contains actions related to the page you are viewing.
 This bar can be either expanded ("pinned") or collapsed.
 When the action bar is in a pinned state, all actions and menus are fully visible and accessible with a single click, without the need to expand the action bar.

    ![](media/garagehive-modern-action-bar6.png)